 Fleshcraft is a channeled cast that provides you with a shield every 2 minutes.
 The main strength of this ability comes from the 20% damage reduction received while channeling this ability.
 This provides us with another defensive cooldown, which can be really strong in certain scenarios.

 Emeni will provide us with a versatile kit for various situations.
-Lead by Example paired together with Veteran's Repute will increase our Strength by a marginal amount but unfortunatenly Conqueror's Banner still has a long cooldown so the buff is not up that often.
-Meanwhile Gnashing Chompers will increase our haste every time we defeat enemies.
-While gaining extra haste after the enemies are dead is not that beneficial you can still maximise the effect of it by chain-pulling.
-For raiding scenarios you would preferably pick Gristled Toes over Gnashing Chompers just for the second Potency slot which should be used for Show of Force.
+Lead by Example paired together with Veteran's Repute will increase our Strength by a marginal amount.
+While Conqueror's Banner has a long cooldown, running Glory increases the duration of Lead by Example by a significant amount.
+Gnashing Chompers will increase our Haste every time we defeat enemies.
+While gaining extra Haste after the enemies are dead is not that beneficial, you can still maximize the effect of it by chain-pulling.

-If Emeni is not for you or if you are more focused on Raiding then it would be advisable to pick Bonesmith Heirmir.
-The increased crit from Heirmir's Arsenal: Marrowed Gemstone is a decent boost to our damage, but it locks us in with triple Endurance Conduits.
+The increased Critical Strike from Heirmir's Arsenal: Marrowed Gemstone is a decent boost to our damage, but it locks us in with triple Endurance Conduits.
 An alternative to this would be to pick Heirmir's Arsenal: Gorestompers which gives us an extra Potency slot for some increased damage.
 Forgeborne Reveries might just help you get a kill on the Raid boss in the extra 10 seconds.
 Serrated Spaulders will also provide you with some extra damage.